mako-framework/docs/02_routing_and_controllers/01_routing.md

 $routes->register(['GET', 'POST'], '/', 'app\controllers\Home::welcome');
 ```

-Routes can also execute closures instead of class methods.
+As previously mentioned, routes can also point to closures instead of class methods.

 ```
 $routes->get('/hello-world', function()